knaveightt/knv-elemental/README.md

 ## Upcoming Development
 Development is being focused on updating pearl / material textures and Lore text.
 An in-game guide book is also being developed to guide the player in using crafting / using the pearls.
+Wiki pages are being updated as well.
 Commands to follow to give pearls manually to players.